JvanKatwijk/qt-dab/README.md

 Recent changes
 ------------------------------------------------------------------------

+In the development version, Qt-DAB-6.X,  a few errors that still could occur in Version 6.5. were corrected.
-The development version, Qt-DAB-6.X, contains a few goodies that will be incorporated in the "stable" version to come.
+Furthermore, Qt-DAB-6.X contains a few goodies that will be incorporated in the "stable" version to come.

+First of, one of the problems with the implemented sound handler was that sound did not always work after restarting the program with a saved - and therefore selected - audiostream.
-First of all, - 6.X - has two (sub)systems for the sound handling are included.
-Next to the portaudio interface that was the default for a long time, the sound interface provided by Qt itself is interfaces.
+6.X - has now  two (sub)systems for the sound handling.
+Next to the portaudio interface that was the default for a long time, the sound interface is provided by Qt itself.
-The Qt based version is now the default, A selection will be applied in the next program invocation.
-If the Qt-audio interface is selected, a volume slider is shown on the main widget.
+If the katter audio interface is selected, a **volume slider** is shown on the main widget.

-Second, as known, most DAN ensembles are transmitted by more than a single transmitter.
-All transmitters in a so-called Single Frequency Network transmit the same ensemble.
+As known, most DAB ensembles are transmitted by more than a single transmitter.
+All transmitters in a so-called **Single Frequency Network** transmit the same ensemble.
 However, each transmitter adds a little data with which the transmitter can be identified.
-In my neighbourhoodm there are - for a few ensembles - four transmitters within 20 Km.
+Other than with e.g. FM or AM, where receiving signal at the same time from different transmitters, transmitting the same audio is hardly enjoyable, with digital modes, the software is able to select data from the strongest signal.
+In my neighbourhoodm there are - for a few ensembles
-The Qt0DAB-6.X version now attempts to identify all transmitetrs that are transmitting the same signal.
-For that purpose, the notion of "dx mode" is introduced in Qt-DAB.
+- four transmitters within 20 Km.

+New is that while Qt-DAB decodes data from the strongest signal, Qt-DAB-6.X has a special **mode**, dxMode, in which it tries to identify **all ** transmitetrs that are transmitting the same signal.
+The TII decoding was adapted for this purpose.

 Selecting the "dx mode" (with a checkbox on the configuration widget) causes the software to display all transmitters the identification of which could be extracted from the signal